unoplatform/uno/doc/articles/features/dialogs.md

 ## Using `ContentDialog`

 The recommended way to display user dialogs is via the `Microsoft.UI.Xaml.Controls.ContentDialog` class.
-You can use various properties to customize its display (see [Microsoft API docs](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.contentdialog?view=windows-app-sdk-1.5)), and also provide a custom XAML-based content for it.
+You can use various properties to customize its display and also provide a custom XAML-based content for it.
+For more information, see [ContentDialog Class | Microsoft Learn](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.contentdialog).

 ```csharp
 ContentDialog noWifiDialog = new ContentDialog